 Anxiety is typically described as feelings of nervousness or worry about a specific incident.
 This can lead to overthinking and even physiological responses in the body.
 Those who experience anxiety after using marijuana may feel lightheaded, dizzy, tenseness in their body, racing thoughts, sweaty palms, accelerated heartbeat, and more.
 However, when anxiety occurs after using marijuana, there is no “specific incident” at the root of the anxiety.
-This is why it can feel particularly overwhelming.

 How does withdrawal from marijuana affect my anxiety?

 After withdrawing from most drugs, symptoms get worse before they get better.
 Most people who used to use marijuana regularly experience significantly worse anxiety right after quitting.
 In fact, this is why many people relapse after quitting marijuana.
 They believe that, because their anxiety is worse after quitting, using marijuana will keep their anxiety at bay.
 However, this is only a temporary solution- using marijuana only worsens anxiety in the long run.
 The majority of marijuana users experienced worse anxiety for the first two weeks after they quit.
-However, their anxiety levels slowly began to decrease after this period.
+However, anxiety levels slowly decreases after this period.

 Responses for anxiety